KWR-Water/hgc/docs/source/tutorial.rst

     df['si_calcite'] # or df.si_calcite

-The mineral name will be added as a column named `si_<mineral_name>` where `<mineral_name>` is the name of the mineral as given to PHREEQC but all letters in lower case.
+The mineral name will be added as a column named `si_<mineral_name>` where `<mineral_name>` is the name of the mineral as given to PHREEQC but all letters in *lower case* (and don't forget the underscore).
 The saturation index (SI) of a mineral can only be retrieved if they are defined in the phreeqc database used by phreeqpython.
 If the mineral is not defined, always an SI of -999 will be returned.

 This also works for the partial pressure of gasses (because in PhreeqC both minerals and gasses are defined as `PHASES`;